-The diagnosis can be suggested based on symptoms and physical examination, but is typically confirmed with laboratory studies.
-Your doctor will normally begin by obtaining a CMP (comprehensive metabolic panel) – this test evaluates your kidney function and electrolytes (including potassium).
+The diagnosis can be suggested based on symptoms and physical examination but is typically confirmed with laboratory studies.
+Your doctor will typically begin by obtaining a CMP (comprehensive metabolic panel) – this test evaluates your kidney function and electrolytes (including potassium).
 Serum potassium levels < 3.5 mg/dL are typically considered hypokalemia in most laboratories.
-Once the diagnosis has been confirmed, your doctor may ask you specific questions about vomiting, diarrhea, or use of certain medications such as diuretics.
-If there is no clear etiology for the hypokalemia, your doctor will usually obtain additionally studies such as a spot urine potassium concentration or a 24-hour urine collection.
+Once the diagnosis has been confirmed, your doctor may ask you specific questions about vomiting, diarrhea, or certain medications such as diuretics.
+If there is no apparent etiology for the hypokalemia, your doctor will usually obtain additional studies such as a spot urine potassium concentration or a 24-hour urine collection.
 This is obtained to distinguish kidney losses of potassium versus other forms of potassium loss.
-They will also normally obtain other studies such as a complete blood cell count (CBC) and thyroid function studies (TSH, free T4).
-Thyrotoxic periodic paralysis is an important consideration in hypokalemic patients.
+They will also typically get other studies such as a complete blood cell count (CBC) and thyroid function studies (TSH, free T4).
+Thyrotoxic periodic paralysis is an essential consideration in hypokalemic patients.

-An electrocardiogram is normally requested to evaluate the electrical activity of your heart and ensure that there are no worrisome changes due to hypokalemia.
+An electrocardiogram is typically requested to evaluate your heart’s electrical activity and ensure no problematic changes due to hypokalemia.
 If your potassium is significantly low, you may be hospitalized and receive continuous EKG monitoring (telemetry)

 Hypokalemia Medication and Treatment

 The treatment of hyperkalemia depends on the severity and underlying cause.
 Patients with life-threatening hypokalemia require treatment with rapid infusion of intravenous potassium chloride.
-This is typically administered via a catheter that is inserted into a large vein such as the internal jugular or femoral vein.
+This is typically administered via a catheter inserted into a large vein, such as the internal jugular or femoral vein.
 Smaller peripheral veins can become irritated (phlebitis) with rapid infusion of potassium.

 Patients with less severe hypokalemia who can tolerate oral medications are often treated with oral potassium chloride.

 Occasionally, potassium repletion is not the best treatment for hypokalemia.
 This is the case with hypokalemia due to thyrotoxic periodic paralysis.
 This condition results in increased sympathetic nervous system activity, which drives potassium into cells.
-The treatment of this form of hypokalemia is non-selective beta blocker such as Inderal (propranolol).
-Administration of potassium in these patients can result in a rebound hyperkalemia (elevated serum potassium).
-Similarly, patients with hypokalemia related to low magnesium levels should have their magnesium repleted as potassium therapy alone is often insufficient.
+The treatments for this form of hypokalemia are non-selective beta-blockers, such as Inderal (propranolol).
+Administration of potassium in these patients can result in rebound hyperkalemia (elevated serum potassium).
+Similarly, patients with hypokalemia related to low magnesium levels should have magnesium repleted as potassium therapy alone is often insufficient.

 Besides potassium chloride formulations, oral potassium is also available as potassium bicarbonate, potassium citrate, potassium acetate, and potassium phosphate.
-Potassium bicarbonate, potassium citrate, and potassium acetate are normally indicated in patients with hypokalemia and coexisting metabolic acidosis.
+Potassium bicarbonate, potassium citrate, and potassium acetate are typically indicated in hypokalemia and coexisting metabolic acidosis.
 Potassium phosphate is reserved for patients with hypokalemia and hypophosphatemia due to proximal renal tubular acidosis.

-Potassium sparring diuretics may also be indicated in individuals with urinary potassium loss.
+Potassium-sparing diuretics may also be indicated in individuals with urinary potassium loss.
 This often includes Midamor (amiloride).
 Individuals with primary aldosteronism typically benefit from treatment with Aldactone (spironolactone) or Inspra (eplerenone).
-Patients may also be initiated on antihypertensive medications that increase serum potassium such as ACE inhibitors (e.g., Zestril – Lisinopril) or angiotensin receptor blockers (Cozaar – losartan).
+Patients may also be initiated on antihypertensive medications that increase serum potassium, such as ACE inhibitors (e.g., Zestril – Lisinopril) or angiotensin receptor blockers (Cozaar – losartan).